- 1 How much does a name change cost in Illinois?

 This step isn’t actually Illinois specific, but it is crucial before changing your name on anything else.
 You can do this either by mail or in person, but there’s no way to complete the process online.
 Visit SSA.gov to find your local office.

-How do I change my name after marriage in Illinois?
+How do I change my name in Illinois after marriage?

 Can you use a different name without legally changing it?